 If you are planning to sit to watch the Procession, we recommend NOT sitting at the Gateway area — there are too many people for that to be comfortable.
 Choose somewhere further along the route.
 And we recommend NOT sitting along the sides on Congress toward the end of the route.
 There is typically plenty of room along the route on St Mary’s and on Bonita.
 No reason to crowd yourselves!

 Ushers in Usher sashes will be helping to guide the Procession.
 Please respect their requests of you — and help them out along the way!
 They are volunteers who are critical to allowing us to have a large public gathering like this.

 The Procession is funded almost entirely by donations from individuals and small local businesses.
-Hungry Ghost — the official All Souls Street Busking Fundraising crew — will be busking at the gathering point, along the Procession, and at the Finale grounds.
+Ghost Buskers (formerly known as Hungry Ghost) — the official All Souls Street Busking Fundraising crew — will be busking at the gathering point, along the Procession, and at the Finale grounds.
 They’ll have pedicabs, bullhorns, and signs to identify them.
 Please donate whatever you can to help support the Procession–and better yet, please donate ahead of time online!
 People-powered.
 People-owned.
 Donate today and keep it that way!

 Health & Safety